probot/stale-action/README.md

 #     - confirmed
 ```

-TheA `main.workflow` file contains multiple `on` events.
+The `main.workflow` file contains multiple `on` events.
 The main one that triggers a scan for stale content is `on = "repository_dispatch"`.
 The others are events that listen for activity on issues and pull requests to unmark them if they were previously marked as stale.

 ```hcl
 workflow "Run Stale!" {